searchisko/elasticsearch-river-jira/README.md

 * Incremental JIRA issue adds/edits indexing (pooling used with configurable changes checking period)
 * Incremental JIRA issue delete indexing (all keys list comparation with configurable checking period)
 * Configurable list of JIRA project keys which may be indexed.
 All projects indexed if 'include' list not defined with possibility of 'exclude' list.
-* Credentials for http proxy authentication used for indexation
+* Credentials for http proxy authentication used for indexation REST calls
 * Configurable number of parallel threads used for JIRA indexation to speed it up a little but not to DOS JIRA instance.
-* Configurable list of additional JIRA issue fields indexed (some basic fields as Reporter, Assignee, Created, Updsated, Summary and Description will be indexed by default)
+* Configurable list of additional JIRA issue fields indexed (some basic fields as Reporter, Assignee, Status, Type, Created, Updated, Summary and Description will be indexed by default)
 * Implement some mechanism which allows to initiate full reindex of all issues (calleable over REST)
 * Implement some mechanism which allows to initiate full reindex of all issues for defined JIRA project (calleable over REST)